+b.
 Instructional Strategies

-Describe how the school uses data to provide and differentiate instruction to meet the diverse needs of students.
-Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments
+1. Describe how the school uses data to provide and differentiate instruction to meet the diverse needs of students.
+Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments.

 With the use of data, teachers are able to determine the growth of each individual student and adapt the curriculums to meet their needs.
 For example, some struggling readers may require pictures paired with text, while others may require larger font.
 Other accommodations include extended time for processing, adapted keyboards and calculators, hands on materials, interactive devices, small group instruction and/or voice output devices.
-Teachers will be incorporating Universal Design Learning in individual classrooms.
+Teachers will be incorporating Universal Design Learning in individual classrooms and all teachers will participate in a Thinking Maps PLC this school year.

-Provide the following information for each strategy the school uses to increase the amount and quality of learning time and help enrich and accelerate the curriculum:
+2. Provide the following information for each strategy the school uses to increase the amount and quality of learning time and help enrich and accelerate the curriculum: